DECAF/wordpress_mailtostaff/readme.txt

 === mailto:staff ===
 Contributors: decafmedia
-Tags: users, email, mail, dashboard
-Requires at least: 2.3.1
+Tags: users, email, mail, dashboard, team, authors Requires at least: 3.1
-Tested up to: 3.5
+Tested up to: 3.8
-Stable tag: 2.4.2
+Stable tag: 3.0

-*** New version 3.0 upcoming, see changelog! *** Multi-author blogs: Plugin generates mailto links on the dashboard referring to all registered users.
-Quite handy way of internal staff communication.
+For multi-author blogs: The Plugin generates a mailto link on the dashboard.

 == Description ==

-Multi-author blogs: Plugin generates mailto links on the dashboard referring to all registered users.
+Multi-author blogs: Plugin generates simple mailto links on the dashboard referring to all registered users.
 Quite handy way of internal staff communication.

 **Features:**

 * Mailto links can address any of group admins, editors, authors, contributors and subscribers based on current user's role.
 * User roles: Subscribers can address admins only.
 Contributors can address editors and admins.
 Authors can address authors, editors and admins.
 Editors and admins can address all users.
-* Duplicate mail addys are removed.
+* Duplicate mail addys get filtered out.
-* BCC mail if recipients contain subscribers (-> privacy!).
+* BCC mail if recipients contain subscribers (due to privacy concerns!).
 * Multi-language, see [notes](http://wordpress.org/extend/plugins/mailtostaff/other_notes/).

 The plugin needs JavaScript enabled to function.